Hry o Marii: Background

 Hry o Marii was a natural development from Martinů's previous stage work, the folk ballet Špalíček, where he had used the legend of St Dorothea and conjured a series of short folk scenes.
 The four operas were inspired by open-air performances of plays with religious theme he saw in Paris.
 He originally set out to set music to several Czech miracle plays but settled on mainly French and Flemish stories, with the Nativity Play based mainly on Moravian folk poetry.
 In the operas the composer broadened the scope of Czech operatic possibilities by drawing on medieval folk drama and binding together traditional elements into a dramatic whole.
 A Czechoslovak state prize was conferred on Martinů in 1935 for the work.
 The musical language is characteristic of the composer at the time, while looking forward to his 1950s cantatas and The Greek Passion.
 The work enjoyed instant recognition, but its folk-style and religious elements displeased both Nazi and Communist regimes.
 It was revived in Wiesbaden in 1966 (in a German translation), then in Czechoslovak opera houses in 1968 and 1969, when it was also filmed by Czechoslovak television.
 A production in Brno nearly two decades later conducted by Jiří Bělohlávek offered an opportunity to witness the opera again.
 A Prague production was mounted in November 1990.
 The second part (Mariken of Nijmegen) was given on a double bill with Oedipus Rex, in Oxford in 1993.
-In 2005 a full production was staged in Plzen under Jan Zbavitel.
+In 2005 a full production was staged in Plzeň under Jan Zbavitel.
 Jiří Bělohlávek conducted a new production at the Prague National Theatre in 2009 in a staging by Jiří Herman.

 A complete digital recording was issued by Supraphon in the 1980s, with Marie Mrázová, Jiřina Marková, Anna Kratochvílová, Eva Děpoltová, Václav Zítek, Dalibor Jedlička, the Prague Radio Chorus, Prague Symphony Orchestra, conducted by Jiří Bělohlávek.